Could T-Rex Swim? Dinosaur Swimmers Like Spinosaurus Could Swim

 Even though the T-rex is known to live in swampy areas, mainly in North and Central America, they could not have swum underwater.
 However, some scientists believe that they can swim despite their stocky build and sheer weight.

-To answer the question directly, the answer is no. Even though it looks built enough to be a strong swimmer, it was not nearly fast or agile enough to catch its prey underwater.
+To answer the question directly, the answer is no. Even though it appears built enough to be a strong swimmer, the T-Rex was not nearly fast or agile enough to catch its prey underwater.
+This raises the question: can T Rex swim effectively?

-The lungs of the T-rex are also geared to help them live more on land rather than underwater, even though they have features that support them in their occasional aquatic activities.
+The lungs of the T-Rex are also geared to help them live more on land rather than underwater, even though they have features that support them in their occasional aquatic activities.
+Therefore, while it seems possible that a T-Rex can swim, it is unlikely that they were proficient swimmers or spent significant amounts of time in the water.

 Also, the T-rex would not be able to use their fantastic sense of smell underwater because of obvious reasons.
 Therefore, the T-rex would not be able to locate their prey efficiently enough underwater.